Camping in Sydney – 10 Campsites Near the City

 Camping in Sydney is pretty limited.
-While there are plenty of campsites outside the city and suburbs, campsites close to the town are few and far between.
+While there are many campsites outside the city and suburbs, campsites close to the town are few and far between.
 There are a couple of campgrounds in the Sydney suburbs but no camping in the CBD.
 This list of campsites within 2 hour’s drive of Sydney will have you feeling worlds away without spending too long behind the wheel.

 Last updated: 31/10/2023

-I often get asked questions by backpackers and budget travellers about the availability of camping in Sydney.
+I often get asked questions by backpackers and budget travellers about camping availability in Sydney.

 - Is it is easy to get a campsite close to the city?